-When cloud migration is still in its early stages, it all seems easy-going.
+When big data cloud migration is still in its early stages, it all seems easy-going.
 Operating a data center in the cloud is always cheaper than on dedicated on-premises servers.
 But, eventually, when enterprise IT organizations receive their first few cloud bills, they are often shocked and puzzled.
 Compared to their legacy stance, they suddenly cannot understand what they are spending on or why.

-Cloud invoices can add up to hundreds of thousands more dollars than expected.
+Big data cloud invoices can add up to hundreds of thousands more dollars than expected.
 When Bain & Company asked more than 350 IT decision-makers what aspects of their cloud deployment had been the most disappointing, the top complaint was that the cost of ownership had either remained the same or increased.